The catchiest band in Brooklyn: My conversation with Eva Hendricks of Charly Bliss

 12 September 2:43pmNicholas Pipitone • New York

-The “discovery” functionality on Spotify can be a hash mistress.
+The “discovery” functionality on Spotify can be a harsh mistress.
 I’m not sure I love it, and it rarely loves me back.
 People are constantly recommending albums to me, but Spotify does it with a reckless impunity.

 Still, every once in a while Spotify and I discover the magic, and it recommended Charly Bliss’s album Guppy to me.
 The first two lines on the first song, entitled Percolator, hit me like a 90s esoteric pop punch in the chin: